DiThi/hot-mutate/README.md

 to reload code, but without having to handle dependencies or anything.
 It mutates all instances of the module and it wraps the functions and methods.

+As a simple example of usage look [here](https://github.com/DiThi/boilerplate).

 Installing
 ---